peteroupc/html3dutil/doc/Curve.md

 <a name='Curve_endPoints'></a>
 ### Curve#endPoints()

-Returns the starting and ending U coordinates of this curve.
+Returns the starting and ending u-coordinates of this curve.

 #### Return Value